Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Wroclaw Market Square| ©Hrs Poland

 With its 40,000 square metres, the square that houses the Cloth Market (also called Rynek Glówny) can boast of being one of the largest in Europe.
-This makes it one of the most impressive places you can see at Christmas.
-The Christmas lights and the lively atmosphere of the dozens of stalls where you can buy sweets, mulled wine or crafts contribute to this.
+Not for nothing is it one of the visits you will make if you book a tour of Kraków's Old Town.

 Book a tour of Krakow's Old Town